kai-franke/session-notebook-1/javascript/cheatsheet-short-js.md

 ## Return Statements

 <details>
-Functions are an incredible versatile and central tool in most programming languages.
-We already learned how to pass values into a function with input parameters.
-But a function can also return a value back to the place where it was called.
+A function can return a value back to the place where it was called.
 This is done via a `return statement`.

 ```js
 function add3Numbers(first, second, third) {